-Source Water Assessment and its Availability
+Source water assessment and its availability

-The Washington State Department of Health (WADOH) carried out Sanitary Surveys of our water system in June 2004, January 2009 and December 2012.
+The Washington State Department of Health (WADOH) carried out Sanitary Surveys of our water system in June 2004, January 2009, December 2012 and March 2015.
 We used the assessments to guide us in our updates of our Comprehensive Water Plan (2006 and 2012).
-In 2009 the WADOH said: "Overall, it appears that the system has been well maintained and the operations appear to be appropriate and effective."
+In 2015, the WADOH said: "In general, your water system is in very good sanitary condition and you should be commended for your efforts and diligence on the water system.
+Your work helps to protect the health of the community."
 Copies of the Sanitary Surveys, including the December 16, 2008 "Special Purpose Investigation", are available for review in the office.